Skip to content

 • Always save a backup before making changes.

-Editing the hosts file in Windows 11 lets you control how your computer finds websites, allowing you to block sites or test your own locally, but always remember to run Notepad as an administrator and save a backup first.
+The Hosts file in Windows 11 lets you control how your computer finds websites, allowing you to block specific sites or test your own websites locally before they go live.

 Is it safe to edit the hosts file?